KungPhoo/ba67-basic/readme.md

 The COMMODORE allowed `LETTER=1`, which was interpreted as `LET TER=1` instead of `LET LETTER=1`.
-Also `PRINT LETTER` was not possible, because the LET part was interpreted as a command instead of the varaible name.
+Also `PRINT LETTER` was not possible, because the LET part was interpreted as a command instead of the variable name.

 In order to avoid confusions, this BASIC requires separating commands from variables.